mashrur-ayon/genderstat/paper/paper.md

 This package is primarily constructed to assist researchers in the social sciences who are engaged in gender-related studies.
 As a freely accessible open-source package from R, it does not entail any costs.
 This provision allows researchers to concentrate more on their in-depth theoretical investigations rather than allocating excessive time to create functions for data visualization or resorting to costly proprietary alternatives.
 The 'genderstat' package is equipped with the essential capabilities to analyze and visualize gender metrics, serving as a dedicated resource for gender analysis.

+# Statement of Need

+For researchers examining gender issues, it is crucial to understand both the quantitative and qualitative aspects of any form of discrimination.
+Although 'genderstat' is not designed for qualitative analysis, it holds a distinctive position as the first and, to date, the only dedicated R package available on CRAN for analyzing and visualizing gender metrics.
+Inspired by the core principles of open-source software, this package empowers researchers to examine the underlying factors contributing to discrimination in society.

 # Core Theoretical Concepts